 Make your own menus!

-At lunch: Go for 4 oz. lean protein; 1-2 servings non-starchy vegetables and 2 tsps. olive oil
+At lunch: Go for 4 oz. lean protein; 1-2 servings non-starchy vegetables and 2 tsp. olive oil

-At dinner: Enjoy 6 oz. lean protein; 1/2 cup beans, corn or potatoes; 2 servings non-starchy veggies and 2 tsps. olive oil
+At dinner: Enjoy 6 oz. lean protein; 1/2 cup beans, corn or potatoes; 2 servings non-starchy veggies and 2 tsp. olive oil

-At snack time: Once daily, enjoy a serving of low-fat dairy with a serving of low-sugar fruit and enjoy a serving or two of non-starchy veggies with 1 tsp. olive oil.
-And before bed, indulge in a small handful of nuts.
+At snack time: Once daily, enjoy a serving of low-fat dairy with a serving of low-sugar fruit, and enjoy a serving or two of non-starchy veggies with 1 tsp. olive oil.
+Before bed, indulge in a small handful of nuts.